msanlisavas/CSPR.Cloud.Net/README.md

 # CSPR.Cloud.Net

 ## Release Notes
+### v1.0.3
-- v.1.0.2
+- Fixed mainnet baseUrl
+### v1.0.2
-- - Fixed an issue where mainnet endpoints were using testnet baseurl.
+- Fixed an issue where mainnet endpoints were using testnet baseurl.
+- Changes:
-- - GetAccountInfo endpoint replaced with GetAccountInfoAsync
+  - GetAccountInfo endpoint replaced with GetAccountInfoAsync
+### v.1.0.0
-- v.1.0.0 Initial Release
+- Initial Release

 ## Supported Frameworks
 The library is targeting both `.NET Standard 2.0` and `.NET Standard 2.1` for optimal compatibility